StampDutyBack logoStampDutyBack

 You repay the refund plus interest

 If your claim is rejected, you must repay the full refund amount plus interest calculated from the date the refund was paid.
-Interest is currently charged at 7.5% per annum.
-On a £30,000 refund held for 2 years, that's £4,500 in interest alone.
+HMRC's late-payment interest rate is 7.75% per annum (as at 9 January 2026).
+On a £30,000 refund held for 2 years, that's about £4,650 in interest alone.

 3